 Members have complimentary access to our designated membership journal "Foreign Affairs", a bi-monthly publication discussing issues at the cutting edge of world affairs.
 Our other member benefits and services include collective insurance schemes, external career facilitation and discounted products and services.

 The SLSEAA has made a substantial leadership gift to the Campaign for LSE and is recognized with the "Swiss Alumnae and Alumni Group Study Room" in the School library.
-The SLSEAA has co-established the "LSE Alumnae and Alumni Foundation of Switzerland" under federal supervision.
+The SLSEAA has co-established the "LSE Alumnae and Alumni Foundation of Switzerland" with a sizable financial endowment under federal supervision.
 The Foundation awards scholarships and personal research grants to students from Switzerland.

 The SLSEAA also sponsors an alumni sports team, the "London Dragons".